 Handouts and Teaching Material

 Sadly, this one is not very widespread in the dance scene world.
 You can really support the progress of your interested students when you provide material that helps them to dive deeper into the matter.
-This can be additional background information, self-made video tutorials to remind them about the technique or links to tutorials from others or documentaries.
-Make it easy for them to go far with research if they are willing to.
+This can be additional background information, self-made video tutorials to remind them about the technique, links to tutorials from others, or documentaries.
+You can also provide videos of dancers that excel in certain areas that you covered in your classes.
+Make it easy for them to dig deep and go far with research if they are willing to.

 Give them something to do or think about in between classes.
 You can’t force them to do it, but those who are willing to learn will do it and therefore progress faster.